NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-raster/2016-01-07-SR00-Raster-Structure.md

 To open rasters in `R`, we will use the `raster` and `rgdal` packages.

-    #load libraries
+    # load libraries
     library(raster)
     library(rgdal)

-    #set working directory to ensure R can find the file we wish to import
+    # set working directory to ensure R can find the file we wish to import
-    #setwd("working-dir-path-here")
+    # setwd("working-dir-path-here")

 ## Open a Raster in R
 We can use the `raster("path-to-raster-here")` function to open a raster in R.

-<i class="fa fa-star"></i> **Data Tip:**  NAMES!
-To improve code readability,
+<i class="fa fa-star"></i> **Data Tip:**  OBJECT NAMES!
+To improve code
-file and object names should be make it clear what is in the file.
-The data for this lesson were collected over from Harvard Forest so we'll use a naming convention of data_HARV.
+readability, file and object names should be used that make it clear what is in the file.
+The data for this tutorial were collected over from Harvard Forest so we'll use a naming convention of `datatype_HARV`.
 {: .notice }